vlisivka/bash-modules/docs/README.md

 ### Panic

 The second strategy is just to panic, when error happened, and abort script.
-Backtrace is printed automatically in this case.
+Stacktrace is printed automatically in this case.

 ```bash
 #!/bin/bash